 The Boston Marathon course

-Inspired by the marathon at the first Olympic Games in 1896, the city held its first Boston marathon the following year on April 18, 1897 to commemorate the famous 1775 ride of colonial patriot, Paul Revere.
+Inspired by the marathon at the first Olympic Games in 1896, the city held its first Boston marathon on April 18, 1897 to commemorate the famous 1775 ride of colonial patriot, Paul Revere.

 One of the few remaining runs that maintain qualifying times & requirements, the Boston Marathon features an historic course starting on Main Street in rural Hopkinton and winds its way through Ashland, Framingham, Natick, Wellesley - with an agonizing stretch up Newton's Heartbreak